Dubai: Types of Company

-Fifty-one per cent participation by UAE nationals is the general requirement for all Dubai-established companies except:
+Participation by 51% UAE nationals is a general requirement for all Dubai-established companies, except:

-- In activities open to 100% AGCC (Gulf Cooperation Council) ownership;
+- in activities open to 100% GCC (Gulf Cooperation Council) ownership

-- Where wholly owned AGCC companies enter into partnership with UAE nationals;
+- where wholly owned GCC companies enter into partnership with UAE nationals

 The legislation brought the listing threshold down from 55% to 25%.